 ○ Primary source:

-■ A good strategy is to ask the HR stakeholders how HR can better support them in 2021.
+■ A good strategy is to ask the HR stakeholders how HR can better support them in the coming year.

 ■ An outsider view is valuable in helping HR to reflect and to adjust.